 – Richard Guha, Former CEO Reliant Energy

-Ram Iyer is a five-time entrepreneur, immigrant, former Fortune100 exec and Silicon Valley venture capitalist.
+Ram Iyer is a five-time entrepreneur, immigrant, former Fortune 100 exec, and Silicon Valley venture capitalist.
 He built one venture that did business in 16 countries and on the next venture, lost his entire life savings.
 MONEY magazine labeled him as “The Comeback Kid”.
-He’s had multiple experiences in surviving, recovering and thriving.
+He’s had multiple experiences in surviving, recovering, and thriving.
 He has graduate degrees in engineering and business, one from MIT.
-He runs the iAchiever Institute and the Business Thinking Institute in Princeton.
+He runs the iAchiever Institute and the Business Thinking Institute at Princeton.

 He provides unique insights that will help you succeed as an individual, employee, entrepreneur, entrepreneur, business leader, or civic leader.
 He is a straight shooter who speaks from personal successes and failures, speaks to many experts, and combines research with psychology and common sense.

 Ram has been featured at the following institutions & publications:

 THIS IS MY JOURNEY

 Launched the institute to help millions become more successful and lead happier lives by:

 1. Become Unstoppable – become better and more confident whether you have individual ‘successes’ or ‘failures’.

 2. Make more money by developing a business thinking and a business mindset – yes, there is a method to it!